adelyneyana/AI-Powered_Analyzer/README.md

 # AI-Powered Resume & Interview Analyzer

 **Description:**
 This project is an AI-powered system that evaluates job applicants by analyzing their resumes and interview sentiment.
-It uses a fine-tuned BERT model for resume classification, VADER sentiment analysis for interview assessment, and Google Text-to-Speech (TTS) to generate an audio response.
+It uses custom NLP models for resume analysis and interview sentiment, and Google Text-to-Speech (TTS) to generate an audio response.
 The backend is built with Flask and integrates with machine learning models for automated decision-making.

 ## Table of Contents
 1. Prerequisites